annie8ell/WireGuard-spa/SETUP-CREDENTIALS.md

 # Quick Setup Guide: Automated Credentials Configuration for GitHub Codespaces

-This guide provides a streamlined, automated approach to set up all required GitHub secrets and Azure permissions for the WireGuard SPA deployment from GitHub Codespaces (ideal for iPad or browser-based workflows).
+This guide provides a streamlined, automated approach to set up all required GitHub secrets and Azure permissions for the WireGuard SPA deployment from GitHub Codespaces or any local dev environment.

 > **Setup Path**: This guide covers the **automated** credentials configuration approach.
 If you prefer manual setup or need more control, see [SETUP-SECRETS-AND-ROLES.md](SETUP-SECRETS-AND-ROLES.md) for detailed manual instructions.